Douro River E-Bike & Boat

 - Lunch as a picnic buffet or as a buffet on board according to the program

-- All drinks are included on this trip, with the exception of champagne, bottled wine, and exclusive rarities
+- All Inclusive drinks from renowned brands are included on this trip with the exception of champagne, bottled wine, and exclusive rarities

 - Support vehicle